ctschroeder/tutorials/cytoscape_tutorials/creating-network-graphs-with-cytoscape.md

 You can save your spreadsheet as an Excel document (with the file extension .xls) or its generic equivalent, a CSV (with the file extension .csv).
 Cytoscape can interpret both of these formats.

 **Note from Dr. S:** You also can have an edge list with edge attributes.
 Such a list would have two columns for the entities (as described above) and then additional columns for the type of relationship or edge.
-So you could have a two columns of people who are familial relations.
-Person A is related to Person B. Column C might have the type of relationship (parent, child, sibing, etc.).
-Be sure your edge attributes are _edge_ attributes not _person_ attributes.
-So Column C would be describing Person A as the parent of Person B, not saying that Person A has an identity as a parent.
+- So you could have a two columns of people who are familial relations.
+  - Person A is related to Person B.
+  - Column C might have the type of relationship (parent, child, sibing, etc.).
+- Be sure your edge attributes are _edge_ attributes not _person_ attributes.
+  - So Column C would be describing the relationship (Person A as the parent of Person B) not saying that Person A has an identity as a parent.
 (Person A is of course a parent, but Column C is describing the _relationship_ -- the edge -- between A & B, not a characteristic of A. A could also be a sibling or an aunt/uncle as part of their identity, but what matters to you is their relationship to B (parent).

-![][1]
+- For Spring 2025, the **Relations** csv file is our edge list.
+  - Note that the relations are between two people
+  - The edge is "giving help": the "Giver" gives help to the "Recipient"
+  - This csv file has _edge attributes_ that describe the relationship between the two people: the form of help, the nature of their relationship, the timing of the help, etc.
+- For Spring 2025, there is also an **Attributes** csv file that provides attributes of _nodes_
+  - the nodes are people
+  - the attributes are _race_ and _gender_; these describe the _people_ not the _relationships_ (edges) between people

 [1]: images/creating-network-graphs-with-cytoscape/setting-up-your-data.png